zevv/bucklespring/README.md

 $ sudo snap install bucklespring
 $ bucklespring.buckle
 ```
+The snap includes the OpenAL configuration tweaks mentioned in this README.

 To run it on startup, use this upstart script (paste this command in a terminal to generate it):
 ```
 $ cat > ~/.config/upstart/bucklespring.conf << EOF